xinyi6666/stock_trading/README.md

 # Methods
+In this section, we first describe and evaluate two earlier methods for the stock trading problem.
+Then we discuss the method proposed in the paper and highlight the key algorithm-DDPG.
+After that, we give an overview of an alternative algorithm to DDPG called PPO that we explored beyond the assigned paper.

 ## Existing methods
 Many other researchers have studied the stock trading problem.
 For example, the Modern Portfolio Theory and Markowitz Model were proposed in the 50s.
 This is a traditional approach to the portfolio management problem, in which we are given a collection of investment options, like different stocks.
 We are interested in figuring out a way to assign weights to the available options, such that the expected return is maximized subject to a certain risk level.
 The optimization model in this approach utilizes the mean and covariance information of the past performance of the stocks.